 The Audubon Aquarium has four sea life habitats waiting to be explored which are the Amazon, the Caribbean, the Gulf Coast, and the Mississippi River.

 Kids can have an interactive experience where they can touch a stingray or even feed a parakeet.
 It also offers a different underwater world experience which the kids will surely love.

 The Audubon Aquarium is located on the Mississippi River which is adjacent to the French Quarter.
 Click here for tickets and other details on Audobon Aquarium of the Americas.

-The Audobon Butterfly Garden was one of our favorite things to do in New Orleans with kids.
+The Audubon Butterfly Garden was one of our favorite things to do in New Orleans with kids.
 It is the largest museum in America dedicated just insects only.
 This place is amazing!

-NOLA’s Mardi Gras may be notorious for its wild party scenes which usually happens on Bourbon Street.
+NOLA’s Mardi Gras may be notorious for its wild party scenes which usually happen on Bourbon Street.
 However, there are many family-friendly areas where you can enjoy the scenes of the Mardi Gras.

 One of the best spots is at St. Charles Avenue just near the intersection of Third Street in the Garden District neighborhood.

 Your kids will surely enjoy dressing up and catching all the beads and of course watching the parade of incredible floats.
 Read about Mardi Gras here.

 4. Enjoy beignets at the world-famous Café Du Monde